deepin-community/python3.11/Doc/library/socket.rst

    much data, if any, was successfully sent.

    .. versionchanged:: 3.5
-      The socket timeout is no more reset each time data is sent successfully.
+      The socket timeout is no longer reset each time data is sent successfully.
       The socket timeout is now the maximum total duration to send all data.

    .. versionchanged:: 3.5